ra972/Ahmed-Data-Analyst-Portfolio/README.md

 # Ahmed-Data-Analyst-Portfolio
-As a Data Analyst in Harwood Acoustics, I employ my skills, experiences, and technical expertise to achieve outcomes for the company.
+As a Data Analyst and Evaluator in NSW Department of Education, I employ my skills, experiences, and technical expertise to achieve outcomes for the company.
 I am deeply passionate about the diverse data analysis work I am currently engaged in because it allows me to uncover meaningful insights, identify patterns, and contribute to informed decision-making, fostering my enthusiasm for transforming raw data into valuable knowledge.
 I am confident that I can add significant value as a Data and Business Analyst.

 ## TECHNICAL SKILLS
-- Programming: R, Python, & C++.
+- Programming: Python, Matlab, & C++.
-- Application: SQL,PowerBI,Tableau,Microsoft Word,Excel,Power Point,Trim,Tecplot, Alteryx, & Snowflake.
+- Application: SQL,PowerBI,Tableau,Microsoft Word,Excel,Power Point,Trim,Tecplot, Git, BitBucket, VS Code, Alteryx, & Snowflake.

 ## EDUCATION & CERTIFICATIONS
 - [BSc in Mathematics, KU, 2014](BSC-certificate.jpeg)